AMerkuri/cubyz-server-docker/README.md

     Ensure the volume for saves is correctly mounted, existing world is present at `saves/world` and has appropriate permissions.

 - **Unknown connection from address: 192.168.x.x:30287**
-    Use host networking mode in Docker to avoid NAT issues
+    Use host networking mode `--network host` in Docker to avoid NAT issues